mbukatov/pylatest/docs/faq.rst

 Note that for ``pylatest_export_lookup_method`` you can use any valid method, as long as the importer is configured accordingly.

+It's also a good idea to restrict test case metadata which will be included in the xml export file as ``custom-field`` elements by listing valid field/metadata names in ``pylatest_valid_export_metadata``.
+This list should contain only names which your ci-ops-tools xml importer accepts.

 For more details, see :ref:`xmlexport`.